 Division of Mathematics, Science, and Health

 Biology, Chemistry, Computer Science, Health Promotion and Exercise Science, Mathematics, Nursing, Physics

 Division of History and Social Sciences

-Africana Studies, Communication Studies, Economics and Business, Education, History, Library and Information Sciences, Political Science, Psychology, Sociology, Anthropology, Social Work
+Communication Studies, Economics, Accounting, and Management, Education, History, Identity Studies, Political Science, Psychology, Sociology, Anthropology, Social Work

 Division of Humanities and Fine Arts